-- PATH 8000: 2 credit hours in PATH 8000 (Field Plant Pathology) must be completed (1 credit for summer semester and 1 credit for fall semester-not necessarily within the same year).
+- GRSC 7001: 1 credit hour.
+Effective fall 2022, incoming graduate students must complete a 1-credit GradFIRST seminar (GRSC 7001) during fall or spring of their first year, unless they are enrolled in an exempt program.
+The GradFIRST seminars supplement discipline-specific training in graduate students' academic programs with focused professional development and engagement/networking opportunities. - PATH 8000: 2 credit hours in PATH 8000 (Field Plant Pathology) must be completed (1 credit for summer semester and 1 credit for fall semester-not necessarily within the same year).
 No more than 2 hours of PATH 8000 may be completed for credit during a student's tenure at UGA, whether completing a M.S. or Ph.D. or both. - PATH 8150: M.S. and Ph.D. students are required to complete 1 hour of PATH 8150 (Plant Pathology Graduate Seminar).
 Students will register for this course during the final semester of the program when defending the thesis/dissertation.
-Plant Pathology M.S. and Ph.D. students are required to attend each departmental seminar, even if they are not registered for PATH 8150 in that semester - PATH 8170 (Plant Pathology Graduate Colloquium): Students must register for this course every semester during their first two (M.S.) or three (Ph.D.) years, and give one presentation per academic year unless presenting in departmental seminar (PATH 8150) during the same academic year.
+Plant Pathology M.S. and Ph.D. students are required to attend each departmental seminar, even if they are not registered for PATH 8150 in that semester - PATH 8170 (Plant Pathology Graduate Colloquium): Students must register for this course for four (M.S.) or six (Ph.D.) semesters.
+As part of the Colloquium, M.S. students will present their research proposal once, typically during their second semester; Ph.D. students will present their research twice, first time typically in their second semester and second time in their fifth semester.
 Maximum credit that can be applied in the Program of Study: 2 and 3 credits for M.S. and Ph.D. students, respectively. - GSRC 7770: All students must complete GRSC 7770 (Graduate Teaching Seminar) prior to or concurrently with their first teaching assignment.
-See "Teaching Experience" section below for more information. - PATH 8160: Each student must register for 1 credit hour of PATH 8160 (Special Topics in Plant Pathology) each semester he or she serves as a teaching assistant.
+See "Teaching Experience" section below for more information. - PATH 8160: Each student must register for 1 credit hour of PATH 8160 (Special Topics in Plant Pathology) each semester they serve as a teaching assistant.